US LLC for Non-US Residents (Foreigners) — 2026 Guide

 Source: Internal Revenue Service

-Let's use the table above and use a concrete example: If you provide internet marketing services to a US client through your US LLC and you do not employ any employees/exclusive agents in the US, your income is considered income sourced outside the United States and therefore not subject to tax.
+Let's use the table above and a concrete example: If you provide internet marketing services to a US client through your US LLC and you do not employ any employees or exclusive agents in the US, your income is considered income sourced outside the United States and therefore not subject to US federal tax.

 In most cases, the United States does not tax income sourced outside the United States.
 However, there is a caveat: if your Foreign Source Income is attributed through a physical office of yours in the US, that income is taxable if you are deemed ETBUS, according to IRC §864(c)(4).
 However, if you hire an agent who is not exclusive and does not negotiate and close sales in the US, even if he/she performs the work through his/her own office, your Foreign Source Income would not be considered Effectively Connected Income to a US trade or business.